johanfriis/sample-feature-flag-dashboard/README.md

 # Feature Flags Dashboard

+Base app is a slightly modified Typescript CRA.

 State of flags and value are stored in localstorage to mock state retention across refreshes.

+## Notes on Input Types

+At the moment only numeric input types have been implemented

 ## Notes on Layout